Engage - Best Practices for Instructors

 If you would like to learn ways to make your course accessible, please review this guide.

 Understand the concept of eTexts and DLTs, as well as the key features they provide

-- Positive student perceptions of eTexts, and the resulting academic engagement and success, are predicated by instructor ability to explain and/or demonstrate a clear and thoughtful decision to use Engage eTexts instead of traditional paper materials.
-In practice this requires instructor understanding of the concept of eTexts, as well as the key features eTexts provide.
+Positive student perceptions of eTexts and DLTs, and the resulting academic engagement and success, are predicated by instructor ability to explain and/or demonstrate a clear and thoughtful decision to use Engage digital materials instead of traditional paper materials.

-- Positive student perceptions are also greatly enhanced by a proactive approach to introducing eTexts to students.
 Please consider adding a statement about the use of eTexts or Digital Learning Tools (DLT) to your syllabus and posting it as an announcement to your students 1-2 weeks before the first day of class.
-Example language on the use of Engage is available here.

-- Be open to discussing why you chose to utilize eTexts with your students.
+Be open to discussing why you chose to use eTexts with your students

 - Promote the key features your students may not know or understand.